 |

-2011 to commemorate the 50th anniversary of the 32D ‘Red
+the 50th anniversary of the 32D ‘Red Arrow’ Infantry Division’s

-Arrow’ Infantry Division’s mobilization for the Berlin Crisis.
-There were
+mobilization for the Berlin Crisis.

-National Guard Museum were available for viewing as well.
-Photos from the event are available on the Wisconsin National Guard's Flickr
+Wisconsin National Guard Museum were available for viewing as well.
+Photos

-the veterans on WisGuard Live, the Official Blog of the Wisconsin National
+some reminiscence about the mobilization from one of the veterans on WisGuard Live, the Official Blog of the Wisconsin National

 Guard.